 We provide assistance and opportunities for students with disabilities so that they are able to compete with their peers.
-We advise and assist students in acquiring classroom and exam accommodations, adaptive technologies, and assisting students in accessing all non-academic programmes and services.
+We advise and assist students in acquiring classroom and exam accommodations, adaptive technologies, and assisting students in accessing all non-academic programs and services.

 In order for academic support to be put in place you must meet with the Student Services Manager on arrival at the Castle to discuss your particular needs.
-Academic support must be authorised by your home University before it can be implemented here at the Castle.
+Academic support must be authorized by your home University before it can be implemented here at the Castle.
 Please contact the health, counselling, and disabilities office at your home University to discuss your academic accommodations prior to leaving for the Castle.
 Academic accommodations may include extra time in exams, note-takers, individual rooms for exams etc. It is the student’s responsibility to contact Student Services to arrange academic support in good time.

 All residential and support requirements must be communicated to the Student Services Department before arrival at the BISC to ensure we have the facilities that you require.
 Please discuss your needs with the health, counselling, and disabilities office at your home University and communicate these with the Student Services Manager (email@example.com) before you make arrangements.